 Diameter: 32.69mm (gold, platinum), 38.61mm (silver)

 The white greyhound symbolizes speed and devotion, loyalty and majesty, with a special connection to the Tudor dynasty (and to Henry VII).
-The coin depicts an elegant greyhound with graceful posture holding a shield bearing the coat of arms of the Earls of Richmond.
-The shield is decorated with a flower emphasizing the French and English heritage of the crown.
+It depicts an elegant greyhound with graceful posture holding a shield bearing the coat of arms of the Earls of Richmond.

 Issue date: 2021